 - Partially-hydrogenated or hydrogenated fats

-Control your cholesterol and diabetes with a healthy diet, exercise, and medicines if needed.
+Work with your provider to control your cholesterol and diabetes with a healthy diet, exercise, and medicines if needed.

 If you have high blood pressure:

 If you have hardening of the arteries, your provider may want to monitor your carotid arteries for blockages.